snarfed/asana-tools/README.md

 **Task Name**

-To track story points, estimates must be included in the individual task names.
+To track story points, estimates can be included in task names or tags.
 A task with an estimated value of 50 would look like this:

 `[50] enable purchase without being logged in`

+Or like this:

+`enable purchase without being logged in` _Tags:_ `50pts`, `Feature`

 If you are tracking time instead of points, you can also add an _actual_ value to the task if the time spent is greater or less than that estimated.
 Continuing with the example above, if the task took 60 units to complete, I would represent that as follows: